mward19/traffic-signs-u-net/README.md

 ![An example prediction](example_model_eval.png)

+A few predictions from the validation set are in the `model_eval` directory, if you'd like to peek at how it's doing right now.

+Next steps:
+- Data augmentation, lots of it
+- Hyperparameter optimization (or for some, just more intelligent ways of choosing would help.
+Many choices are arbitrary right now)
+- Eventually, scale to 3D and train on tomograms

 ***

 Although a YOLO model or a similar approach would undeniably be a better approach to solve the problem of detecting traffic signs in images, my focus on traffic signs serves a different purpose&mdash;as a surrogate problem for identifying flagellar motors and other structures in 3D tomograms.
 I suspect that the flexibility of the U-Net, the ease with which it can be adjusted to 3D images, and its ability (when used in this way) to output an arbitrary number of keypoints makes it a reasonable choice.